 The medical records can be reviewed at any time by clicking on the 3-dot drop down Menu at the top of the website.
-If you click on a link in the drop down menu the document will open up in the same window as the website.
-You can then use the browser back arrow to go back to the website.
-Alternatively you could right click on a document link and then select ‘Open link in new tab’ and it will open in a new tab instead of the website page.
-Active links to the medical records in the write-up open in a new window.
+If you click on a link in the drop down menu the document will open up in a new window.
+Active links to the medical records in the write-up also open up in a new window.
 The documents are in pdf format so you will need Adobe Reader loaded on your computer to read them.

 Corrections to the video:

 1) In the part where I discuss Dr. Klein’s report being the only one on record for 7 months until Dr. Hollin filed his report on 9/29/76, the correct date of Dr. Klein’s report is 2/6/76 and not 9/6/76 as I mentioned.

 2) I state that the cover sheet that Dr. Hollin sent to the life insurance company was not available for review.
 That is incorrect.
 That document can be viewed via the 3-dot menu in the upper right corner of the website.